 We process and store (retain) your personal data as long as it is necessary for the fulfillment of our contractual, legal and regulatory obligations.

-Unless expressly stated in this Privacy Policy, personal data processed by us shall be erased as soon as they are no longer required for their intended purpose and the erasure does not conflict with any statutory retention obligations, including the ones resulting from Commercial and Tax Laws, the Swiss Federal Act on Banks and Savings Banks, Swiss Federal Act on Combating Money Laundering and Terrorist Financing and related ordinances as well as other applicable laws and regulations.
+Unless expressly stated in this Privacy Notice, personal data processed by us shall be erased as soon as they are no longer required for their intended purpose and the erasure does not conflict with any statutory retention obligations, including the ones resulting from Commercial and Tax Laws, the Swiss Federal Act on Banks and Savings Banks, Swiss Federal Act on Combating Money Laundering and Terrorist Financing and related ordinances as well as other applicable laws and regulations.
 The prescribed periods for such further retention range in general between two and ten years.
 Furthermore we may retain your personal data if this is necessary for the preservation of evidence in the event of an anticipated or occurring litigation.

 What data protection rights do you have?